 The technique of cooking meat slowly at lower temperatures is one which will produce tender, more succulent results from tougher, cheaper cuts.
 Although the average home BBQer doesn’t have access to a smoker (designed for low & slow cooking), there are ways that a normal grill-style BBQ can be used to the same effect.
 This obviously requires a bit more time and effort, but the results are worth it.
 Setting-up to establish different cooking zones and using water containers will give you a lot more control.
 Check out our article on the subject: Hack your BBQ: How to turn a BBQ into a smoker

-Finally and definitely the most important BBQ tip, the easiest to follow and the bbq tip that is forgotten the most.
-Resting meat is a very important stage of cooking meat and without it meat will be tough.
+Finally, this is definitely the most important of all BBQ tips, the easiest to follow, and the best bbq tip that is forgotten the most.
+Resting meat is a very important stage of cooking the meat and without it, meat will be tough.
 Once cooked, all meat will benefit from about 5-10 minutes ‘resting’ to allow reabsorption of juices.
 Remember that meat will continue to cook for a while after it’s taken off the heat during the resting period.

 We hope you’ve enjoyed reading our top BBQ Tips and we would love to hear from you!
 If you try out a recipe, please be sure to leave us your review.
 Recipe reviews are open at the bottom of every recipe.